Human Nature in Nature Blog

 But more than that, Donald also signals and embodies of a failure of our democracy.
 The U.S. political/economic system has achieved much.
 I think it was Churchill who famously said that “democracy is the worst system—except for all the others.”
 But as our version of it struggled and evolved over the centuries it brought forward some serious flaws and failings, and developed others along the way, of which Trump now is one highly-visible piece of tangible evidence.
 We need to look at our problems with clear eyes.
 What Trump tells me is that we’re close to or at a tipping point.
 We must go to the next level of self-awareness and consciousness at both the individual and the collective levels, or risk sliding backwards into the vision of America that Trump, in his person and in his words, holds up to us.

-One reply on “What Do You Think About Trump?”
+1 thought on “What Do You Think About Trump?

 Leave a Reply